If I Ever Leave This World Alive

 "If I Ever Leave This World Alive" is the ninth episode of the first season of the American science fiction series Defiance, and the series' ninth episode overall.
 It was aired on June 17, 2013.
-The episode was written by Bryan Gracia and it was directed by Allan Kroeker.
+The episode was written by Bryan Gracia and directed by Allan Kroeker.

 Plot

 A plague is spreading in Defiance, infecting and killing Humans.
 The plague is identified as a Votan sickness, to which all Votans appear to be immune.
 The Irathians are pegged as the cause, being carriers while at the same time immune.
 Amanda (Julie Benz), Nolan (Grant Bowler) and Christie (Nicole Muñoz) are infected during the episode.

 Datak (Tony Curran) suggests to the town council that until they find a solution, they should lock up all the Irathients so no more people get sick.
 The rest of the members seem to agree with him, except Amanda (Julie Benz).
 After voting, Rafe (Graham Greene), along with others, starts gathering the Irathients to take them in a tunnel at the McCawley mines.
 Most of the Irathients are kept there when some others managed to avoid the quarantine.
 Irisa (Stephanie Leonidas) is one of those who are kept in the mines.
 After a scuffle with the miners, one of the Irathients gets shot and killed.

 Yewll (Trenna Keating) contacts San Francisco where they have a vaccine for the infection and arranges for it to be sent.
 However the town has been surrounded by Earth Republic forces preventing entrance or exit to keep the infection from spreading.
 The vaccines are dropped outside Defiance and Nolan goes to get them along with Connor Lang (Gale Harold).
 Connor is able to talk Earth Republic into letting Nolan and him retrieve the cure.

 They manage to get the vaccines but on their return, they are intercepted and captured by the Irathients who avoided the quarantine.
 They take over the Lawkeeper's office and threaten to destroy the cure if the rest of the Irathients are not released.